organisciak/dissertation/document/5_design_objective.md

 One typology for types of tags was offered for tagged bookmarks by @golder_usage_2006.
 They present seven kinds of bookmarking tags: those for identifying what the item is about (i.e. topical), for identifying what the item is (e.g. blog), for identifying the creator of the item, for qualifying or refining other tags, for labeling subjective characteristics of the content, for establishing a relationship to the tagger (e.g. 'my post'), and for organization.

-How might Golder and Huberman's categiries of tags apply to images?i <!-- TODO -->
+How might Golder and Huberman's categories of tags apply to images?i <!-- TODO -->

 <!-- quotes